SpryFinance/.github/profile/README.md

 - **Path-independence.** The fee is the integral of the curve over that path, so splitting one big swap into many small ones within a block costs **at least as much** — closing the multicall/sandwich-splitting loophole.
 - **LP-friendly unwinds.** Swaps that push the pool back toward neutral pay only the base rate.

-The full derivation lives in the [whitepaper](https://github.com/SpryFinance/spry-contracts/blob/main/assets/Spry-Whitepaper.md).
+The full derivation lives in the whitepaper — [PDF](https://github.com/SpryFinance/spry-contracts/blob/main/assets/Spry-Whitepaper.pdf) (figure-driven) or [Markdown](https://github.com/SpryFinance/spry-contracts/blob/main/assets/Spry-Whitepaper.md).

 ## For liquidity providers